 It’s hot down there

-The deepest gold mine in the world, Mponeng, near Johannesburg, South Africa, is 4 kilometers below the surface.
+As it happens, we live over a screaming-hot furnace which can be used to generate electricity and heat with almost no greenhouse gases and no radioactive waste.
+That furnace is the mantle of the earth, and its energy is available at a very reasonable cost.
+For example, the deepest gold mine in the world, Mponeng, near Johannesburg, South Africa, is 4 kilometers below the surface.
 To enable humans to work in it, the mine is cooled with an ice slurry.
 Uncooled, the temperature would be about 66ºC (150ºF).
 Although that sounds hot, it’s much cooler than the temperature at the same depth below some parts of the world.
 At a site known as Meager Mountain in southwestern British Columbia, for example, the temperature two kilometers down is 250ºC (480ºF).
 Hot enough to bake sourdough bread.

 The heat of the earth derives from several sources.
 Some of it was generated during the earth’s formation and has not yet dissipated from the core.
 About half of the heat comes from the decay of radioactive elements, which is continuous.
 Inner earth won’t be cooling much over the next several billion years.